Layer-Wise Data-Free CNN Compression: Related Work

-In Deep Inversion (DI) \cite{DI}, the authors use a pretrained model to generate a dataset used to train a sparse model.
-To generate the dataset, a noise image is trained to match the network's BatchNorm \cite{BatchNorm} statistics, and to look realistic.
-The authors generate a dataset and use it to train a sparse model using Knowledge Distillation \cite{KnowledgeDistillation}.
-A similar method appears in The Knowledge Within \cite{KnowledgeWithin}, although their method is data-light rather than data-free.
+In the data-free method Deep Inversion (DI) \cite{DI}, the authors use a pretrained model to generate a dataset which is then used to train a sparse model.
+A set of noise images are trained to match the network's BatchNorm \cite{BatchNorm} statistics, and to look realistic.
+The authors use these images to train a sparse model using Knowledge Distillation \cite{KnowledgeDistillation}.
+A similar data-light method appears in The Knowledge Within \cite{KnowledgeWithin}.

-In Adversarial Knowledge Distillation \cite{AKD}, the authors generate synthetic images for model training using a Generative Adversarial Network (GAN) \cite{GAN}.
+In Adversarial Knowledge Distillation \cite{AKD}, the authors generate synthetic images for model training using a GAN \cite{GAN}.
 The images are used in conjunction with Knowledge Distillation \cite{KnowledgeDistillation} to train a network.
-Other GAN-based formulations include Generative Low-bitwidth Data Free Quantization \cite{GLBDFQ}.
+Similar GAN-based formulations have been developed \cite{GLBDFQ,dfnp,gzsq,dsg,zskt}.

+In ZeroQ \cite{zeroq}, the authors tune noise images to match BatchNorm statistics of a network.
+Those images are then used to set quantizers.
+This method runs quickly, but requires substantial memory for backpropagation (Figure~\ref{fig:runtime_comparison}).